droidix/CnC_Generals_Zero_Hour/README.md

 - introduced the `GAMESPY_DISABLED` preprocessor define to disable code that uses the GameSpy SDK
 - disabled copy protection (by commenting out define `DO_COPY_PROTECTION`)
+- the crash handler is commented out.
+This allows for easier debugging.

 ### GameEngineDevice